UnmappedStack/charlotte-core/README.md

 ### Status

-`Charlotte Core` is the successor to Charlotte Core our previous kernel in development.
+`Charlotte Core` is the kernel of CharlotteOS.
 The kernel was redeveloped due to a lack of sufficient modularity and improper code organization which could not be easily refactored in place. `Charlotte Core` as it exists today is the result of that redevelopment though it does reuse a substantial amount of code from it's previous incarnation.
 A fork of the old Charlotte Core is available as an archive in the CharlotteOS GitHub organization.

 `Charlotte Core` is in very early development and does not yet support a userspace.
 Run it at your own risk.